matplotlib/CZI_2021-03_mpl/proposal.md

 ## Propsoal Summary

-> A short summary of the application ​(maximum of 250 words) (auto-filled from
+> A short summary of the application ​(maximum of 500 words) (auto-filled from
 > LOI; update if needed)

+> The initial call trimmed this to 250 words, and then updated it back to 500
+> this is a (very) cut down version I got to.
+Not sure if we want to stay with
+> the shorter version or stick with the original version

 > 229 words